Why you should hold your nerve in a market downturn

 Share

-When markets are down, investors naturally become nervous about the performance of their investment portfolio.
+When markets become volatile, investors naturally become nervous about the performance of their investment portfolio.

-This discomfort is often compounded by murmurings of recession, economic drivers such as rising inflation, and conflicting opinions in the media.
+This discomfort is often compounded by occasional murmurings of a recession, uncertainty with the path of interest rates and conflicting opinions in the media.

-Wherever investors turn, the effects of geopolitics and inflation, coupled with policy responses, seem to be unavoidable.
-Wilson says it’s something that has come up in a lot of conversations with clients.
-“Bonds are reacting to interest rates, commodities in relation to inflation, and equities with regards to volatility.”
+Wherever investors turn, the effects of geopolitics and inflation, coupled with policy responses, seem to be unavoidable – and volatility is very much part of investing.
+Wilson says, “Volatility is something that comes up in a lot of conversations with clients.
+Among other factors, bond prices will be considering future interest rate changes, commodities will be reacting to the strength of the U.S. dollar or supply issues and equities will be adjusting with the underlying demand to create earnings and support valuations.”

-For high-net-worth individuals with significant cash reserves, inflation is outpacing interest-rate rises and eating away at purchasing power.
-But Wilson has also noticed a sense of poise amongst investors, which sets the current bear market apart from the frenzied tension of the 2008 global financial crisis.
+For high-net-worth individuals with significant cash reserves, previous episodes of high inflation outpacing interest-rate rises ate away at purchasing power.
+But Wilson has also noticed a sense of poise among investors in recent years, which sets the current volatility apart from the frenzied tension of the 2008 global financial crisis.
 “Clients have certainly been calmer, in my experience,” he says.
 “Rather than frantic calls, clients are interested, they want to be educated and to know what we’re doing.”
-Indeed, a 2022 RBC Wealth Management survey of 600 UK-based HNWIs identified that 76 percent were in need of some form of guidance on how to manage their investments.
+Indeed, a 2023 RBC Wealth Management survey of 600 UK-based high-net-worth individuals identified that 72 percent were in need of some form of guidance on how to manage their investments.

 A history of bear markets

-To understand the current market is to recognise that financial markets aren’t linear; they move through peaks and valleys.
+To understand bear markets is to recognise that financial markets aren’t linear; they move through peaks and valleys.
 Historically, they’ve been resilient, balancing downturns with growth over the long term.

 In a lot of ways, downturns have a tendency to build the case for a long-term view, says Chris Matthews, managing director, RBC Wealth Management in the British Isles.
 Letting emotions drive you to take short-term gambles like pulling money out of the market during bear markets can be costly.
 “It’s that fight-or-flight … you’ve got-to-do-something feeling,” he says.